kommitters/chaincerts-smart-contracts/vault_contract/README.md

 <br/><br/>

 # Vault Smart Contract
-The Vault smart contract is a secure repository designed to safeguard Verifiable Credentials (VCs) in a blockchain environment.
-The primary purpose of this contract is to provide a dedicated and secure storage solution for managing Verifiable Credentials associated with decentralized identities (DIDs).
+The Vault smart contract is a secure repository for safeguarding Verifiable Credentials (VCs).

+Through the implementation of control access mechanisms, the smart contract authorizes issuers to deposit credentials through issuance contracts.
+VCs stored within the Vault utilize an encryption mechanism that prioritizes security and data privacy.

 ## Development